Would you like to find a different and more effective way of supporting your mental wellbeing?

 What do we learn from this exercise for our wellbeing and resilience?

 We learn that Trevor was not absolutely resilient.
 No-one is.
 He was only resilient in an environment that suited him.
-And so are you.
+Likewise, you are resilient in an environment that suits you.